You are here:

 Mabee, “Long Island’s Black ‘School War’,” 388. ↩︎

-Tags: segregation, court cases, policing & the criminal legal system, Black people, school facilities, protests",
+Tags: racist segregation, court cases, policing and the criminal legal system, Black people, school facilities, protest

 Date: Sep 3, 1896

-How to cite: “Cisco on Trial in Queens,” in New York City Civil Rights History, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/black-latina-women/cisco-resisting-segregation/cisco-on-trial.
+How to cite: “Cisco on Trial in Queens,” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/cisco-on-trial.

 - How do you think Mr. Cisco’s son Jacob, who was 6 at the time, felt about his father’s protest?

-- Do the reporter and Mr. Cisco have the same view of the facilities available at the “colored” school?
+- Did the reporter and Mr. Cisco have the same view of the facilities available at the “colored” school?

-- Justice Garretison denies the role of the legislature in creating segregation.
-On what grounds does he base this decision?
-How does his reasoning support continued segregation?
+- The judge denied the role of the legislature in creating segregation.
+On what grounds did he base this decision?
+How did his reasoning support continued segregation?